Second Müller cabinet: Ruhr iron dispute

 The employers also took legal action against compulsory arbitration and declarations of general applicability.
-For them the content of the arbitration award was less important than the procedure itself.
-They did not regard final decisions by a single person to be appropriate.
+For them, the content of the arbitration award was less important than the procedure itself.
+They did not regard final decisions by a single person as appropriate.
 Above all, they considered the procedure of generalization to be an expression of wage fixing by the state.
-They thought that the social policy innovations of the Republic, which included the eight-hour day, autonomy in collective bargaining and the unemployment insurance introduced by the 1927 Act on Employment Services and Unemployment Insurance (AVAVG) – like declarations of general applicability to end collective disputes – to be undesirable developments that should be rolled back.
+They thought that the social policy innovations of the Republic, which included the eight-hour day, autonomy in collective bargaining and the unemployment insurance introduced by the 1927 Act on Employment Services and Unemployment Insurance (AVAVG) – like declarations of general applicability to end collective disputes – were undesirable developments that should be rolled back.
 At a time when a Social Democratic-led government was once again established at the national level, the employers used the industrial action of lockouts to vigorously oppose "state wage determination".
 They had avoided such steps during the previous middle class governments.

 Large sections of the press spoke out against the companies' actions.
 Bishops and professors organized collections for the locked out workers.
 Some cities in the eastern coalfields started to pay welfare benefits without first checking the recipients' individual needs and without linking the payments to a later obligation to repay.
 At the beginning of November, the SPD and the KPD presented motions in the Reichstag to provide state support to those who had been locked out, which were passed with a large majority against the votes of the DVP.
 It was not until 4 December that the lockout was lifted.

 The experience led some employers in heavy industry to seek alternatives to parliamentary decision-making and to look increasingly to authoritarian forms of government.
 The partial successes that they had been able to achieve in the Ruhr iron dispute were not sufficient to bind them to the Reich's parliamentary system of government.
 Among the partial successes was that a special arbitrator, Minister of the Interior Carl Severing, overturned much of the labor minister's decision and on 21 December 1928 issued a special arbitration ruling that was lower than the one his ministerial colleague Wissell had declared binding.
 On 22 January 1929, the German Labor Court also issued a final ruling that was favorable to the employers.
-It declared that arbitration decisions were generally inadmissible and that the actual arbitration proceedings had been characterized by formal errors.
+It declared that arbitration decisions were generally inadmissible and that the actual arbitration proceedings had been characterised by formal errors.